AndersenLab/dry-guide/docs/VAST.md

 !!!
 Note
     Please be aware of how much space you are using in your personal folder.
 Of course some projects might require more space than others, and some projects require a lot of temporary space that can be deleted once completed.
 However, if you find that you have > 500-1000 GB of used space in your folder, please take a look if there is any unused data or scripts. **Either way, it is good practice to clean out your folder every few months to avoid storage pile-up.** You can check how much space you are using with `du -hs *` or ask Katie.

+### singularity (vast)

+This directory contains docker images suitable for specific nextflow workflows as well as those created for specific past analyses.

 ### to_be_deleted (vast)